Kompismoln/composably/README.md

 ## Contribution and disclaimer

-**⚠️ Early Alpha - Use with Caution! ⚠️**

-This package is currently in the **early alpha stage** of development.
-While functional for its core purpose, APIs might change, bugs are likely present, and it has not yet been battle-tested in diverse production environments. **Please do not rely on this for critical applications yet.**
+This package is currently in the **alpha stage** of development.
+While functional for its core purpose, APIs might change, bugs are likely present, and it has not yet been battle-tested in diverse production environments. **Do not rely on this for critical applications just yet.**

 Testers and contributors are warmly welcome!
 Your feedback, bug reports, and code contributions are highly valuable at this stage.

 ### Getting Started with Development